mathie/mathie.github.io/_drafts/scotland-is-depressed.markdown

 It sounds like a great solution.

 But it doesn't work.
 You wind up losing the support of those relationships.
 Isolation is not a good thing.
-And these were strong, mutually supportive relationships that we've built up over the years.
+And these were strong, mutually supportive, relationships that we've built up over the years.
 Sure, they might have their problems, but overall they're a net benefit.

-And the main problem: these relationships are not the underlying problem, so making big changes around them aren't going to fix the underlying depression.
+And the main problem: these relationships are not the underlying problem, so making big changes around them isn't going to fix the underlying depression.
 The effect of the change might be to cheer you up for a while -- after all, you'll have a new focus, something to do to keep you busy, something new and shiny that you're enthusiastic about -- but that'll wear off pretty quickly.